1. Select a discrete app icon.

 Rape Exceptions Aren’t Enough for Domestic Violence Victims

 From 1973 until 2022, abortion was a protected and legal right under Roe v.
 Wade.
 Abortion has always had its share of staunch opponents; from those who believe it shouldn’t be legal for women to terminate a pregnancy or that it should come with extremely strict restrictions.
 These strict restrictions sometimes include dire circumstances such as when the mother’s life is in immediate danger or in cases of rape or incest.

-Except the proposed “rape exceptions” in some abortion laws means that a traumatized and newly pregnant woman must claim her victimization, allowing law enforcement and the court system into her trauma.
+Except that proposed “rape exceptions” in some abortion laws mean that a traumatized and newly pregnant woman must report her victimization, allowing law enforcement and the court system into her trauma–and often retraumatizing herself in the process.
 She may face a daunting legal process, likely to cause as much suffering as the events which brought her there in the first place.

-For survivors of domestic violence who have been raped by an abusive partner, this exception would force them to choose between two options, neither of which offer much peace of mind: disclose rape and face potential judgement from law enforcement or judges, as well as endure potential dangerous consequences from the abuser, or birth a child into an unstable and possibly violent life.
+For survivors of domestic violence who have been raped by an abusive partner, this exception would force them to choose between two options (neither of which offer much peace of mind): disclose rape and face the judgment and traumatization from law enforcement or judges while enduring dangerous consequences from the abuser or birth a child into an unsafe, unstable and violent life.

-And some say that’s exactly what proponents of the rape exception are hoping for—not to help rape victims but to prevent abortion all together.
+Some say that’s exactly what proponents of the rape exception are hoping for—not to help rape victims but to prevent abortion altogether.